 The Dust Bowl during the 1930s made life even harder for the people living in the Southern Plains of the U.S. The states of Oklahoma, Texas, Kansas, New Mexico and Colorado experienced nearly a decade of drought and extreme dust storms.
 These severe conditions affected about one hundred million acres of land and killed crops, cattle and people.
 The Dust Bowl only added to the economic disaster that made up the “Dirty Thirties”.

-President Franklin D. Roosevelt’s “New Deal” aided in economic recovery, provided jobs and helped American’s get back on their feet.
+President Franklin D. Roosevelt’s “New Deal” aided in economic recovery, created jobs, and helped Americans get back on their feet.

 Over the next 60 years, the U.S. housing market and home prices continued to ebb and flow.
 In 1953, the median home price was around $18,000.
-Adjusted for inflation, the average home price would be just over $175,000 today.
+The average home price would be just over $175,000, adjusted for inflation today.

-The below graph does an excellent job of illustrating how average home prices have changed over time.
-Note that the grey areas in the graph indicate periods of economic recession.
+The graph below does an excellent job of illustrating how average home prices have changed over time.
+Note that the grey areas indicate periods of economic recession.

-What Happened in to the U.S. Housing Market in 2008?
+What Happened in the U.S. Housing Market in 2008?

-In an effort to help more Americans own real estate, mortgage lending standards loosened up in the early 2000’s.
-People with low credit scores were suddenly able to qualify for low-cost, low down-payment mortgages.
-These were known as subprime loans.
+In the early 2000s, mortgage lending standards loosened in an effort to help more Americans own real estate.
+People with low credit scores suddenly qualified for low-cost, low-down-payment mortgages, known as subprime loans.

-These subprime loans were then packaged together with high-quality loans and sold in bulk to institutional investors worldwide, marked with A+ ratings.
-Demand for these loan packages grew from investors around the globe, resulting in more and more foreign and domestic capital pouring into U.S. mortgage-backed securities.
-More money meant more loans to give out, and more creativity in how people could qualify for those loans.
+These subprime loans, marked with A+ ratings, were packaged together with high-quality loans and sold in bulk to institutional investors worldwide.
+Investors worldwide demanded these loan packages, resulting in more foreign and domestic capital pouring into U.S. mortgage-backed securities.
+More money meant more loans to give out and more creativity in how people could qualify for those loans.

 Soon, borrowers could put no money down and even get cashback to pay for the furniture!
-There were interest-only loans, and then low and even no-documentation loans.
-Stated income loans required no back up for what was put on applications (today these are called ‘liar loans.”
-And finally, the “pick-a-pay” loan allowed borrowers to pick which payment they’d like to make that month – a 15 year, 30 year, or interest-only.
+There were interest-only loans and then low and even no-documentation loans.
+Stated income loans required no back-up for what was put on applications (today, these are called ‘liar loans’).
+Finally, the “pick-a-pay” loan allowed borrowers to pick which payment they’d like to make that month – a 15-year, 30-year, or interest-only loan.

-The negative amortization loan became the most popular option, allowing borrowers to pay only a portion of the actual payment, with the balance of the payment added to the loan amount.
-A borrower could qualify for the loan based on this small “teaser” rate, vs the actual payment.
-How they would be able to make the full payment someday was not considered.
+The negative amortization loan became the most popular option.
+It allows borrowers to pay only a portion of the actual payment, with the balance of the payment added to the loan amount.
+A borrower could qualify for the loan based on this small “teaser” rate vs. the actual payment.
+How they could make the full payment someday was not considered.

-These loose lending standards brought in new home buyers by the millions, driving prices up.
-It also attracted lots of new real estate investors, who could qualify for unlimited mortgages on investment property with no money down and no income or asset verification.
+These loose lending standards brought in millions of new home buyers, driving prices up.
+They also attracted many new real estate investors, who could qualify for unlimited mortgages on investment property with no money down and no income or asset verification.

 I was a mortgage broker at the time, and it was the wild, wild west for us.
 Mortgage bankers could make 1-3% of the loan amount, and anyone could become a loan broker.
 The barrier to entry was a real estate license, and some didn’t even bother to get that.

-Basically, banks were giving loans to pretty much anyone that applied, whether a borrower could afford to pay back the loan or not.
+Banks were basically giving loans to pretty much anyone who applied, whether the borrower could afford to pay back the loan or not.
 Debt-to-income ratios were completely disregarded.
 I even heard someone claim they were able to get a loan for their dog.
-These “straw” buyers were not that uncommon at the time, sadly.
+Sadly, these “straw” buyers were not that uncommon at the time.
 Fraud was rampant because oversight was lacking.

-Eventually, the party had to end and those loans would have to be repaid.
-When the full payment was due, not surprisingly, millions of borrowers defaulted.
+Eventually, the party had to end, and those loans had to be repaid.
+Unsurprisingly, millions of borrowers defaulted when the full payment was due.
 It started with the subprime loans because they came first and reset first.
-Shortly after, prime borrowers started to default as well.
+Shortly after, prime borrowers began to default as well.
 As more and more foreclosures hit the market, prices tanked seemingly overnight.
-Builders offering new homes had no buyers and many went bankrupt, with their entire developments going to foreclosure.
+Builders offering new homes had no buyers, and many went bankrupt, with all of their developments going into foreclosure.

 Soon, strong borrowers found themselves in a pickle because they couldn’t refinance or sell their properties for the price they paid, and more properties went back to the bank or to short sales (selling for less than what’s owed on the mortgage with the bank taking the hit).